j-a-valentine/GamblingSimulator/README.md

 	- Unit tests for BankAccount, Pocket, and Roulette

 	- A temporary interface for the user to interact with the game
+		- We will be increasing the functionality of our porgram to allow for users to play and interact with the game, but at the current moment, 		     the program is preset.

 	- To compile and run our code from the command line: